-In the case of testing NOVC-HEVs OVC-HEVs, Appendix 2 and Appendix 3 to this annex shall replace Appendix 2 to Annex B6.

-Unless stated otherwise, all requirements in this annex shall apply to vehicles with and without driver-selectable modes.
-Unless explicitly stated otherwise in this annex, all of the requirements and procedures specified in Annex 6 and Annex shall continue to apply for NOVC-HEVs, OVC-HEVs and PEVs.
+Unless stated otherwise, all requirements in this sub-annex shall apply to vehicles with and without driver-selectable modes.
+Unless explicitly stated otherwise in this sub-annex, all of the requirements and procedures specified in Annex 6 and Annex 7 shall continue to apply for NOVC-HEVs, OVC-HEVs and PEVs.

 1.1.
 Units, accuracy and resolution of electric parameters

-Units, accuracy and resolution of measurements shall be as shown in Table A8/1.
+Units, accuracy and resolution of measurements shall be as shown in paragraph 1.1. of annex 8.

-Table A8/1
+[Table A8/1 Reserved]